Training with us will lead to Qualified Teacher Status (QTS) as a secondary school teacher in one of the following subjects:

 One of the key elements of our programme is learning to teach a subject.
 On our programme you will work with a subject expert, who will deliver a bespoke programme of 18 sessions across the year to develop you as a subject specialist.

-Lead Subject Mentors (LSMs) bring together practical skills sessions, subject theory, expert colleague visits and keynotes, subject-focused trips and research to develop your knowledge of your subject and the curriculum.
-LSM’s work with placement mentors to tailor the generic learning from professional learning sessions into the meaningful practice of the classroom.
+Lead Mentors (LMs) bring together practical skills sessions, subject theory, expert colleague visits and keynotes, subject-focused trips and research to develop your knowledge of your subject and the curriculum.
+LM’s work with placement mentors to tailor the generic learning from professional learning sessions into the meaningful practice of the classroom.
 They visit you in school placements and support you to complete subject focused assignments.

 School Placements